Oracle-Efficient Online Learning and Auction Design

-We now consider a generalization of the online learning setting of Section~\ref{sec:ftpl}, where at every iteration the learner also observes contextual information.
-The context $\sigma_t$ at each iteration comes from some abstract context space $\Sigma$.
-In this setting the learner wants to use such contextual information to improve his performance.
-Specifically, the goal of the learner is to compete with a set of policies $\Pi$, where a policy is a mapping from a context $\sigma_t\in \Sigma$ to an action $\pi(\sigma_t)\in \X$.
-We will denote with $\Pi$ the set of policies over which the learner is optimizing.
+We now consider a generalization of the online learning setting of Section~\ref{sec:ftpl}, where in each round the learner also observes some side information, called \emph{context}.
+The context $\sigma_t$ in round $t$ comes from some abstract context space $\Sigma$.
+The learner wants to use this contextual information to improve his performance.
+Specifically, the learner's goal is to compete with a set of policies $\Pi$, where each policy $\pi\in\Pi$ is a mapping from contexts $\sigma\in \Sigma$ to actions $\pi(\sigma)\in \X$.